keesschollaart81/case.schollaart.net/_posts/2016-03-10-office365-migration-using-c-sharp.md

 ## What is the Migration Api?

-This blogpost assumes that you know what the Migration Api is and when to use it.
+I assume that you know what the Migration Api is and when to use it.

 Steven Pogrebivsky has written an [blogpost](http://www.cmswire.com/cms/information-management/demystifying-the-new-migration-api-for-sharepoint-029245.php) on this subject which I recomment to read first.